Why this former Tesla engineer now works on battery recycling

 While older recycling methods create lower-grade materials that could be sold to industrial markets, the new process makes them at a quality that can be used in new batteries, fully closing the loop for batteries.
 (The materials can be used repeatedly through this process with no loss in quality.)
 By avoiding the high temperatures needed in traditional processes, it also saves energy and cost and avoids air pollution.
 The process also extracts more materials from each battery, creating little waste.

-Right now, very little production of battery materials happens in the U.S.—less than 1% of the global total battery industry—though domestic battery manufacturing is growing.
+Right now, very little production of battery materials happens in the U.S.—less than 1% of the total global battery industry, in fact—although domestic battery manufacturing is growing.
 Tesla’s Gigafactory makes around 38 gigawatt-hours of batteries a year, and more than 400 gigawatt-hours of capacity is under construction in the U.S. Recycling materials closer to battery production could help the supply chain.

 In the current system, most of the raw components to make batteries comes from overseas.
 “Just having to import material that far has a big cost impact,” says Melsert.
 “There are import tariffs, there are transportation costs.
 And there’s the security of of supply.
-As we saw, especially during during COVID, during lockdowns, a lot of the global supply chains fell apart and you physically couldn’t get access to these materials.
+As we saw, especially during COVID, during lockdowns, a lot of the global supply chains fell apart, and you physically couldn’t get access to these materials.
 So if you have a cell manufacturing plant in the U.S., but none of your feedstock is made in the U.S., it makes you vulnerable.
 And it makes it more expensive to source that material.
 You also have less visibility into the environmental impact of how those materials were made.”

-Other startups are also bringing recycling closer to production, including Northvolt, a sustainability-focused Swedish battery manufacturer that has raised $6 billion and that worked with universities to create another novel battery recycling process.
+Other startups are also bringing recycling closer to production, including Northvolt, a sustainability-focused Swedish battery manufacturer, which has raised $6 billion and worked with universities to create another novel battery-recycling process.
 The company is running a pilot recycling plant now and will begin running a larger plant in early 2023, next door to its battery manufacturing plant, fed with a steady stream of old batteries from places like Norway, where electric cars now outsell fossil-powered cars.

-Redwood Materials, run by Tesla co-founder J.B.
+Redwood Materials, run by Tesla cofounder J.B.
 Straubel, is scaling up battery recycling in the U.S. and plans to manufacture cathodes, the most expensive part of batteries.
-Redwood’s proprietary process, now in use in a large facility in Nevada, allows it to recover nearly 98% of the rare earth metals inside a battery.
+Redwood’s proprietary process, now in use in a large facility in Nevada, allows it to recover nearly 98% of the rare-earth metals inside a battery.
 It uses the residual energy inside the battery so that it requires no external energy input.

 ABTC is now building its first pilot plant to demonstrate its own process.
 Through a grant from the Department of Energy and Ford, General Motors, and Stellantis, it will work with the chemical company BASF to show that the recycled material can be made into new battery cathode material.
 A third partner will make complete battery cells that can be tested for performance against cells made from virgin material.
 ABTC plans to build its first commercial plant in around two years.